3.3 Ideation

-Welcome to the Ideation sub-chapter.
-Here, we’ll explore the very beginning of the creative process, and you’ll get ideas for how to start your own creative processes.
+Let’s explore the very beginning of the creative process and develop ideas for how to start your own creative processes.

-In this context, an idea is a set of thoughts for something new and useful.
-For example, in fine arts, the idea of a work of art has traditionally been considered separate from making the work of art (Siukonen, 2020).
-The action plan is thought out in advance, and the artist works separately as a thinker and implementer of the idea.
+In fine arts, the idea of a work of art has traditionally been considered separate from making the work of art (Siukonen, 2020).
+In other words, the action plan is thought out in advance, and the artist works separately as a thinker and implementer of the idea.
 Robert Morris (1993) defines this working method as a priori.
 At the turn of the 1960s and 1970s, American artists were considering a working method that was not based on thinking in advance but emphasized the entire creative process (Mäkikoskela, 2015a; Mäkikoskela, 2015b).

 At Aalto University, part of radical creativity is experimentation.
-That means the creative process can already start without an actual idea or the idea can develop significantly when doing experiments.
-Creativity is nowadays very much tied to the possibility of prototyping and exploring ideas.
-It’s not just the thought that counts but how that thought can be cultivated further.
+That means the creative process can already start without an actual idea, or the idea can develop significantly when doing experiments.
+Creativity nowadays is strongly tied to the possibility of prototyping and exploring ideas.
+It’s not just the thought that counts but how that thought can be implemented.
 We’ll explore this further in the Experimenting and Piloting sub-chapter.

-When we do experiments, we observe whether the thought worked or not.
-Before we have any insight into the set of thoughts, we make observations as part of the creative process.
+The creative process starts with observation.
 We connect with people and places to sense the systems that we’re part of (Scharmer, 2016).
-This involves thinking deeply and accessing the brain’s memory and identifying sources of inspiration.
+This involves thinking deeply and accessing our memory and identifying sources of inspiration.
 The most interesting thoughts, initiatives and projects all come back to serendipitous encounters with open-minded people.
-It’s important to be able to make observations even in surprising situations.
-Some people write, draw, or collect their observations in a notebook, a sketchbook, or a mood board.
+It’s important to be able to make observations in surprising situations.
+Some people write, draw, or collect their observations in a notebook, sketchbook or mood board.
 For example, visual arts students still draw live models in their education, where they learn to make visual observations (Nurminen, 2024).
 The goal of observing is to find inspirational material to fuel idea generation later.

 Reflection